leenk7991/ai-learning/README.md

 # ai-learning
-this is a repository for learning ai and posting simple ai project for testing and development
+this is a repository for learning ai and posting simple ai projects for testing and development

 ## Role Player
 A role-playing AI that can take on different personas and interact with users in a conversational manner.